 Merrick was named the top shaper in the world by Australia’s Surfing Lifemagazine in 1992, 1993, and 1994.
 Surfer magazine named him #11 in their 2002 ranking of the “25 Most Powerful People in Surfing,” and Surfing magazine included Merrick among their list of the “10 Best Shapers of All Time.”
 Merrick was inducted into the Surfer’s Hall of Fame at Huntington Beach in 2007.

 Flow, a 2006 documentary, chronicled Merrick’s shaping history and features footage of some of Channel Island’s best team riders.

 Hank Warner Surfboards “Hanky” is a charter member of the Windansea crew and has shaped over 25,000 Surfboards under labels like Caster, G&S, and Hot Buttered.
 Along with his good friend, Skip Frye, they have been enigma’s in San Diego and ruled the point at PB for many, many years.
 Check out some more of Hanks boards at www.hankwarner.com

 Erie Peeples Surfboards Erie has been shaping Surfboards in Florida since 1991.
 Erie is part of the high energy New School Florida crew.
 He is continually working on new designs to produce the most advanced designs available.
+We have been working with Erie for many years now.
+He makes some really great, high performance designs!
 Take a look at a few of his designs at www.eriesurfboards.com .